Senior Citizen Moving Services: A Guide for Retirees in Dubai

 When Should Seniors Start Planning a Move in Dubai?

-We strongly recommend that seniors begin planning their move 6 to 8 weeks in advance.
 This extended timeline reduces pressure, allows for thoughtful decision-making about belongings, and ensures nothing is rushed.
 A phased approach is far less overwhelming than trying to accomplish everything in a single week.

 Here is a practical planning timeline for senior relocations: